Connect to a Hotspot with Captive Portal¶

 Got your smartphone registered on the network.

-Usr your phone or computer to connect to router, access web admin panel.
-On the left side of web Admin Panel -> NETWORK -> MAC Address.
+On the left side of web Admin Panel -> MORE SETTINGS -> MAC Clone.

 It may need to reboot the router to take effect.